 In 2019, Samuel was commissioned to write an article titled “Who’s Fighting for Racial Diversity in Classical Music” for online industry magazine 21cm.org.
-He has also written for Strings Magazine, the San José Chamber Orchestra, online industry magazine Violinist.com and Nigel Kennedy Online.
+He has also written for the Sphinx Organization, Strings Magazine, the San José Chamber Orchestra, online industry magazine Violinist.com and Nigel Kennedy Online.

 Originally from Charleston, South Carolina, Samuel received the Master of Music degree from the Shepherd School of Music where he studied with Kenneth Goldsmith and Raphael Fliegel.

 2010: Jan.
 Feb.
 Mar.
 Apr.
 May Aug.
 Sep.
 Oct.
 Nov.

 2008: Jan.
 Feb.
 Mar.
 Apr.
 Jun.
 Jul.
 Aug.
 Sep.
 Nov.

 2007: Mar.
 May Jun.
 Aug.
 Sep.
 Oct.
 Nov.
 Dec.